-While scoping out newer additions hunting new construction, having the right Realtor with you is vital. will help you navigate the myriad of new homes today to find one that's perfect for your family.
+While driving through newer neighborhoods hunting new construction, having the right agent with you can be the difference between a good home buying experience and a bad one. is here to help you navigate the myriad of new homes today to make an offer on the one that's been built for your family.

 In real estate, you can always negotiate.
-However, with new construction, it depends on the developer and the length of time that the home has been vacant.
-Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the builder and how long the home has been on the market.
+Developers in new additions avoid bending on price because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and what the market is doing at that point in time, a developer will often allow a few concessions.
+But, depending on how far along the project is and current market conditions, developers have been known to allow a few concessions.

-Say a home has been on the market a while and the builder has a lot sunk into it, then you have some room.
+Say a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, don't count on being able to get a deal.
+However, if a home was just completed, don't count on being able to get a deal.

 Finding you a new home that meets your needs and matches your budget will be my #1 priority.
 Give me a call at

 (360) 426-5555 to begin the search for your new home today.